 3K - Kindergarten: The WCDS Difference

 The paramount goal of our Early Education program is to ensure each child’s beginning school experience is full of wonderment, joy, purpose, and meaning.
 The instructional goals revolve around a developmentally appropriate program that is flexible, personalized, and integrated into the whole school curriculum.
 The sequential program is geared to each child’s total development: physical, emotional, social, character, and academic.
 Creative art, music and world languages supplement this development, and a structured physical education program assists with the development of gross motor skills.
 The multi-centered classrooms feature both open-ended and self correcting materials within an organized environment.
 A typical day includes whole group, small group, and individualized instruction as well as independent work.
 Planned interaction of teachers and students allows each child to perform at her own level and pace.
 Complete potty training is required for our younger classes.
 All classes meet from 8:00-2:45 Monday through Friday.
-Only the 3K class offers a 3 or 5 day option.

 Three-Year-Old Class (3K)